Secodis/TSS-WEB/Controls/SecImpl_Client-Side-Security.md

-# B.13 - Client-Side Securit
+# B.13 - Client-Side Security

 1. Client-side code SHOULD be completely build using mature JavaScript APIs (not ActiveX or Java):
     - JSON code MUST only be parsed with a secure JavaScript API such as `JSON.parse()` (not `eval()`).